juglab/cryoCARE_pip/README.md

 Create an empty file called `predict_config.json`, copy-paste the following template and fill it in.
 ```
 {
-  "path": "path/to/your/model.tar.gz",
+  "path": "path/to/your/model/model_name.tar.gz",
-  "even": "/path/to/even/tomos/",
+  "even": "/path/to/even.rec",
-  "odd": "/path/to/odd/tomos/",
+  "odd": "/path/to/odd.rec",
-  "n_tiles": [1, 1, 1],
+  "n_tiles": [1,1,1],
-  "output": "/path/to/output/folder/",
+  "output": "denoised.rec",
-  "overwrite": false
+  "overwrite": False,
+  "gpu_id": 0
 }
 ```

 #### Parameters:
 * `"path"`: Path to your model file.
-* `"even"`: Path to directory with even tomograms or a specific even tomogram.
+* `"even"`: Path to directory with even tomograms or a specific even tomogram or a list of specific even tomograms.
-* `"odd"`: Path to directory with odd tomograms or a specific odd tomogram.
+* `"odd"`: Path to directory with odd tomograms or a specific odd tomogram or a list of specific odd tomograms in the same order as the even tomograms.
 * `"n_tiles"`: Initial tiles per dimension.
 Gets increased if the tiles do not fit on the GPU.
 * `"output"`: Path where the denoised tomograms will be written.
+* `"overwrite"`: Allow previous files to be overwritten.
+* `"gpu_id"`: This is optional.
+Provide the ID of the GPU you wish to use.
+Alternatively, you can specify the GPU ID using the `CUDA_VISIBLE_DEVICES` environment variable.
+Note that prediction only supports a single GPU currently.

 #### Run Prediction:
 To run the training we run the following command: